 Checking your cat's weight couldn’t be simpler – just use your bathroom scales.
 First, weigh yourself.
 Then step on the scales again, this time holding your cat in your arms.
 Subtracting the first number from the second will give you the weight of your cat!

-Checking her over
+Checking them over

 Helping an overweight cat

 If your cat is beginning to look a bit podgy, your vet will be able to suggest a diet plan.
-It's better for your cat to eat little and often, so try giving her four small meals a day, instead of two big ones.
+It's better for your cat to eat little and often, so try giving them four small meals a day, instead of two big ones.
 And you’ll probably need to put a stop to all those treats and snacks!

 Helping an underweight cat

-If you think your cat is underweight, ask your vet for advice on how much, and how often to feed her.
+If you think your cat is underweight, ask your vet for advice on how much, and how often to feed them.
 If they don't improve, they might be poorly, so take them back to the vet for a check-up.